 They came up with a class that is beyond “flipped.”
 This course has been widely appealing in terms of the topic of climate change and current events.
 It is designed to be inviting in terms of an open classroom setting, no textbook, and the integration of a timely, age-appropriate podcast.
 This course aims to boost interest in the field of Geography by demonstrating how current events and familiar phenomena may be usefully understood and analyzed by applying systems-centered and spatial thinking across human and environmental processes.

 The first iteration of the course, taught in Spring 2023, had an enrollment of 23 students, and was a rousing success.
 There was a consistent and enthusiastic core of about 14 people (a higher attendance rate than most courses) who showed up no matter what and generated all sorts of interesting ideas and conversations.
 I did a Zoom visit in April which received full attendance, and I was blown away by the appreciation for the podcast and depth of climate discussions in class.
-KU is teaching the course a second time this spring, and I will be doing an in-person classroom visit and live podcast taping this time around.

 I was never the outdoorsy type growing up.
 I was climate-anxious too, but after getting a degree in Environmental Analysis & Policy from Boston University and speaking to nearly 150 experts through this podcast, I am now more hopeful than ever.
 Whether you're a doomer, denier, or somewhere in between, welcome to The Sweaty Penguin.
 I look forward to hearing your perspective and moving this climate solution train forward together!